 YUKO SHIMIZU (清水裕子) is a Japanese illustrator based in New York City and instructor at School of Visual Arts.
 Newsweek Japan has chosen Yuko as one of “100 Japanese People The World Respects（世界が尊敬する日本人100)” in 2009.

-But illustration is actually Yuko’s second career.
+Illustration is actually Yuko’s second career.
 Although art has always been her passion, she had initially chosen a more practical path of studying advertising and marketing at Waseda University and took a job in corporate PR in Tokyo.
 It never quite made her happy.
 At age 22, she was in mid-life crisis.

 Yuko ended up working the corporate job for 11 years, so she could figure out what she really wanted in life, as well as to save up just enough to play a biggest gamble of her life: She moved to New York City in 1999, where she briefly spent her childhood, to study art for the first time.
 Yuko graduated with MFA from SVA’s Illustration as Visual Essay Program in 2003 and has been illustrating since.
 She has also been teaching the next generation of talents at the alma mater.

 She works at her studio in midtown Manhattan, and fulfills her passion of world travel by giving lectures and workshops around the world and various cities in the US.
 She has not gotten into mid-life crisis since she has became an artist.

 Please do not mix her up with another Yuko Shimizu.
 This Yuko did NOT create Hello Kitty.